Dinorush/ExtraWeaponCustomization/README.md

 - Multi Shot: Fires additional bullets per shot at given offsets.
 [Gun]
 - Pierce Multi: Applies a damage multiplier with each enemy pierced.
 [Gun]
 - Projectile: Fires a projectile instead of a hitscan bullet.
 [Gun]
 - Reserve Clip: Combines reserve ammo with the magazine.
-[Player]
+[Gun]
 - Silence: Modifies the stealth properties for firing.
 [Gun]
 - Thick Bullet: Gives bullets a bigger entity hitbox.
 [Gun]
 - Tumor Multi: Applies a multiplier to tumor damage.